Twinbo/Signals-and-Data-Autumn-2025-student/README.md

    1. **If you have conda**, open a conda terminal and write `pipx install uv`.
 If this does not work, enter `pip install uv`.
 If this does not work, continue to step 2 to 3.
    2. **If don't have conda, and are on Windows**, open a powershell terminal and enter `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`
    3. **If you don't have conda and are on Linux/macOS**, open a terminal and enter `curl -LsSf https://astral.sh/uv/install.sh | sh`, if you do not have curl, enter `wget -qO- https://astral.sh/uv/install.sh | sh`
+      1. **If you get an error with the MacOS operation above**, install with Homebrew instead.
+Firstly, install Homebrew using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` then run `brew install uv`
 2. **Clone the git repository**:
    1.  **If you have git installed and are on windows**, enter *git bash* prompt and enter `git clone https://github.com/02462-Signals-and-Data/Signals-and-Data-Autumn-2024-student.git`
    2.  **If you have git installed and are on Linux/macOS**, enter a terminal and enter `git clone https://github.com/02462-Signals-and-Data/Signals-and-Data-Autumn-2024-student.git`